Aclaputra/react-php-mysql/README.md

-# React PHP Axios Mysql CRUD
+# ⚗— react-php-mysql
+Built CRUD React app with PHP as backend using Axios for REST API to MySQL

 # Getting Started with Create React App